jcllobet/personal_website/README.md

 ##### NOW

-- ✨ Freelancing as a Data Scientist.
-Best way to reach out is via the email or on Twitter;
+- ✨ Freelancing (Data Science / ML Eng)
 - 🧑‍💻 Going deep into JavaScript and React Native;
 - 🏊🏽‍♂️🚵🏽‍♂️🏃 Training for a half-ironman (July 3rd).